vectordotdev/vector/SECURITY.md

 For us to best investigate your request, please include any of the following when reporting:

-* Proof of concept
+- Proof of concept
-* Any tools, including versions used
+- Any tools, including versions used
-* Any relevant output
+- Any relevant output

 We take all disclosures very seriously and will do our best to rapidly respond and verify the vulnerability before taking the necessary steps to fix it.
 After our initial reply to your disclosure, which should be directly after receiving it, we will periodically update you with the status of the fix.

 [urls.cargo_deny]: https://github.com/EmbarkStudios/cargo-deny
+[urls.cargo_deny_configuration]: https://github.com/timberio/vector/blob/master/deny.toml
+[urls.cargo_deny_schedule]: https://github.com/timberio/vector/blob/master/.github/workflows/test.yml#L267
 [urls.dependabot]: https://github.com/marketplace/dependabot-preview
 [urls.dependabot_alerts]: https://github.com/timberio/vector/network/alerts
 [urls.git]: https://git-scm.com/